AsaAsgeirs/JS-in-Browser---Common-Web-APIs/README.md

   * Click the circle icon for the item that you have finished and the circle will get a green check mark but the item will not disappear from the list

-  * Removeing the item from the list you can click on the trash can icon and then it will disappear from the list aswell as from Local Storage.
+  * Removing the item from the list you can click on the trash can icon and then it will disappear from the list aswell as from Local Storage.

   * To refresh the whole list you can click the arrow-circle icon in the right top corner.
 Then all the iteams will disappear from Local Storage and you can make a new list.